projectcalico/calico/getting-started/windows-calico/limitations.md

 **Managed EKS**

-Currently, managed EKS Linux nodes ship with kube-proxy WinDSR disabled.
+Currently, managed EKS Windows nodes ship with kube-proxy WinDSR disabled.
 However, WinDSR is required for network policy to be enforced for service ClusterIPs.
 This means that managed EKS is not currently recommended for production usage.
-For production EKS usage, we recommend using self-managed EKS Linux nodes.

 ### Network policy and using selectors